 By working together, owners can be active partners in deciding which vaccines are best for their pets.

-However, there’s still so much to do.
+However, there’s still so much we must continue to do.

 Resources: